 9. Open more than one sportsbook account

 Even if you’re just betting on sports casually, it’s worthwhile to create more than one betting account.
-Each site offers its own welcome bonuses and sportsbook promotions, so the more accounts you create, the more deals you can benefit from.
+Each site offers its own welcome bonuses and sportsbook promotions in Maryland, so the more accounts you create, the more deals you can benefit from.

 Some sportsbooks also have options exclusive to that site, and the only way to access a bet may be to sign up at a specific sportsbook.
 Another reason to have multiple accounts is so you can effectively shop for lines.
 The Maryland sportsbooks listed on this site are all legal and safe options.